 Where does it fall short?
 Depth consistency is less precise than DeWalt or Milwaukee on hardwoods.
 If you’re installing painted pine ranch casing, you won’t notice.
 If you’re hand-nailing cherry door casing in a custom home, use the Makita.

-Cons: Depth consistency less precise than premium options, Home Depot exclusive
+- Depth consistency less precise than premium options on hardwoods

 5. Milwaukee 2540-20 — Best Compact Brad Nailer